Jeffafuh/Personal-Projects/Simple Pendulum/README.md

 ## Running The Project
 This project was created in JCreator using JDK 1.8.

-Compile all of the .java files together located in /src/.
+Either import the files into your preferred Java IDE or compile all of the .java files together located in /src/.
 Once compiled, "physicsRunner.java" contains the main method to be executed to run the program.

 ## Description
 Once run, the program will display a grid used to model the pendulum's movement.